j450h1/P3-Data-Wrangling-with-MongoDB/MongoDB Notes.md

 For something ambigious like this, I have chosen to delete this record since it is too vague.
 'Park': set(['Park']),

+ However, before doing that I looked through the data to find if I could see from the other tags and context what it could be renamed to. skip = ["Tsawwassen","Park","Terminal","Sanders","8500"]

 2. Retrieval Date and Time.
 Check the XML file.